hrbrmstr/curlconverter/README.md

 -   `straighten`: convert one or more *"Copy as cURL"* command lines into useful data
 -   `parse_query`: parse URL query parameters into a named list
 -   `make_req`: turn parsed cURL command lines into a `httr` request functions (i.e. returns working R functions)
+-   `curl_convert`: if you only have 1 command-line to convert this is a handy shortcut

 ### Installation